 Rate it and write a review on Amazon, Barnes and Noble or Goodreads.
 Now I thought the star rating was self-explanatory but let me clarify a 1 star means you hated the book and 5 star means you loved it.

 If you didn’t read the description and it wasn’t what you expected giving a book a 1 start is a terrible thing to do to an author.
 If it was in a series and says so and you didn’t read the description and gave it a low rating because you read them out of order- that is not the same as a poorly written book.
-I mean we are not churning books out every week and it should truly be a terribly written book to be rated a 1 star.
+I mean we are not churning books out every week and it should truly be a terribly written book with horrible grammar or something awful to be rated a 1 star.

 I don’t rate every book I read because if I don’t have anything nice to say I’ll just not say anything.
 Also giving a rating because of the price of the book is not justified either.
 Most readers have no idea what the charges are for printing a book.
+Authors and publishers cannot control what printing companies charge and they can not be expected to make zero profit on a book.
 An eBook cost less than say a full-color book printed in the USA.
 An author of an ‘expensive’ book may be making much less per book sale than an author selling a black and white paperback.

 Please know that I am NOT suggesting your write false reviews, give a review on a book you haven’t read.
 I have authors I like but occasionally I run into a book I don’t care for.
 I may find the topic or setting is hard for me to relate to or the language is bad which is a big peeve of mine.